meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

   ```

 We will also need to add `int public stock;`, `int public maxStock`, `int public minStock` and `uint priceInFinney;`.
-These variables will need to be initiliazed in the constructor.
+These variables will need to be initialized in the constructor.
 We'll be setting the stock and maxStock to 50, the minStock to 45 (for testing purposes) and the price to 20.
 The price is in __finney__.
 Finney is a __sub unit__ under __ether__.